InstaRoomie/Roomie/README.md

 About
 --------

-Roomie is a simple, Tinder-inspired app to find roommates that you'll get along with.
+Roomie is a simple, Tinder-inspiredg app to find roommates that you'll get along with.
 You only get the ability to chat with someone else if there is mutual interest.

 Some technologies we used:
   * [Angular](https://facebook.github.io/react/) for data binding and performant UI